FakeDeepLearner/REform/README.txt

 Note: One of the features that we plan on adding for phase 2 is being able to create listings without a number, but for now, please enter a listing number when you are creating a listing.

+Any remaining warnings in any files pertain to features that we plan on using during phase 2.

 Additional Requirements Answered

 a.
 Our program follows SOLID principles because for one, each class only has a single responsibility.
 To ensure that we